krisselberg/princetonstudentsearch/README.md

 ### OpenSearch Docker Deployment

-Software:

-- Docker and Docker Compose
+Required Software: Docker and Docker Compose

 1. Start OpenSearch and its related services by navigating to the /backend directory and running